March 22, 2023

 The exact causes of peritoneal cancer are still unknown.
 Still, certain risk factors can increase a person's likelihood of developing the disease.
 These risk factors include:

-Age: Most cases of peritoneal cancer occur in people over the age of 60.
+Age: Most cases occur in older adults, particularly those over the age of 60.

 Gender: Women are at a higher risk of developing peritoneal cancer than men.

 Inherited genetic mutations: Having first-degree family members (parents, siblings, children) with peritoneal cancer, can increase the risk for the same.
-For example, mutations in BRCA1 and BRCA2 genes can increase the risk of developing peritoneal cancer and other types of cancer.
+For example, mutations in BRCA1 and BRCA2 genes can increase the risk.

 Obesity: People with more body fat have a higher risk.